PROFILE

 Exchange Training Exercise), although their

-representatives did attend a recent military
+representatives did attend a military-hosted

-hosted conference on Gulf of Guinea Security
+conference on Gulf of Guinea Security

 FOREIGN RELATIONS